Menu

 The Robert Jervis Best International Security Book by a Non-tenured Faculty Member

-The Robert Jervis Best International Security Book award is presented by the International Security section to the best international security themed book published in 2022 by a scholar who has not been awarded tenure.
+The Robert Jervis International Security Book Award is presented by the International Security section to the best international security themed book published in 2025 by an early career scholar who completed their PhD or DPhil in 2020 or later.
 The committee welcomes nominations that deploy any approach (historical, quantitative, theoretical, policy analysis, etc.), in the field of security studies.
 Books will be judged according to four criteria: 1) contribution to security studies scholarship, 2) international security policy significance, 3) rigor in approach and analysis, 4) power of expression and originality in substance and approach.
+Only single author books will be considered.

 Award Committee